Features

 - Oral feedback is given regularly

-- Active learning and thinking is in evidence
+- Active learning is effective

 - Praise is not over used and effort rewarded rather than outcome

-- Students when listening are focussed and there is Q and A for all to test this
+- Students when listening are focussed

-- The lesson has been planned to minimise opportunities for off-task behaviour
+- The lesson has been planned to minimise opportunities for off-task behaviour and passivity

 - Tasks are complex and require students to think hard

-- Full participation by all is evident
+- Full participation by all is evident and oracy is a strong feature of the lesson

 - Strong relationships showing mutual trust and respect are evident between staff and students and between students themselves